james65535/james65535.github.io/_posts/2016-03-11-Navigating-Front-End-Wilderness-pt2.markdown

 ]
 ~~~

-The problem I experienced is that my array was not being processed, my values were not being populated and any code I placed inside the JQuery was not being processed such as `console.log("abc")`
+The problem I experienced is that my array was not being processed and any code I placed inside the JQuery was not being processed such as `console.log("abc")`.
 I tried the following:

 * Check webserver to verify JSON response is being issue correctly
 * Check webserver to verify it is receiving requests from the React application